zhanahun/Hyphal-network/README.md

 # Hyphal-network
+Deep-learning segmentation and network analysis of arbuscular mycorrhizal (AM) fungal hyphae from time-resolved microscopy.

+AM fungi forage for nutrients by building a mycelial network of two functionally distinct structures: runner hyphae (RH), which extend the network through space, and branched absorbing structures (BAS), which take up nutrients.
+Quantifying how the balance between them shifts under different nitrogen conditions requires separating the two at pixel level across large image series — infeasible by hand.

+This repository contains the full pipeline: a UNet++ model that segments RH and BAS from microscopy images, scripts that convert the segmentation masks into morphological, geometric, and topological traits, and the statistical analysis reported in the paper.

-Scripts for paper "Arbuscular mycorrhizal fungi change foraging behavior by altering hyphal structures in response to nitrogen availability"
+Code accompanying: *Arbuscular mycorrhizal fungi change foraging behavior by altering hyphal structures in response to nitrogen availability (Under review at New Phytologist)*

+## Requirements
+### Software
+Python: 3.12

+R studio: 4.2.2

-## Hardware
+### Hardware
 GPU: NVIDIA 5060Ti 16GB

 Memory: 96GB

-## Software
-Python: 3.12

-R studio: 4.2.2

 ## Description
 "HD_early stop_gpu_v3.2.6.py" is the script for training the Unet++ model for predicting Runner hyphae (RH) and Branched absorbing structures (BAS) from arbuscular mycorrhizal fungal hyphal microscopic images.